 Chris Sell (Right)

-As well as developing his own practice alongside people on a daily basis.
+As well as developing his own practice alongside people daily.
 With his encouragement, over 30 individuals went on to complete undergraduate and higher degrees in Universities and Colleges throughout the UK.
-He established a work placement programme at the Studio, for Ph.D., MA and BA students of Fine-Art as part of their college studies.
+He established a work placement programme at the Studio, for PhD, MA, and BA students of Fine-Art as part of their college studies.
 Hill’s practice today is as non-institutional and robust as it was when he set up the Studio.
 Hill would achieve recognition for demonstrating the value of art and artists working directly with people in the public arena, outside of mainstream art practice.
-The Studio was instrumental in the development of the North and South Tyneside Art Studios, as well as inspiring the development of an art studio in Project Ability, Glasgow.
+The Studio was instrumental in developing the North and South Tyneside Art Studios and inspiring the development of an art studio in Project Ability, Glasgow.

-* In its first 20 years, The Art Studio received sponsorship, in-kind support, revenue, and capital funding from a number of major grant-giving foundations, including;
+* In its first 20 years, The Art Studio received sponsorship, in-kind support, revenue, and capital funding from several major grant-giving foundations, including;

 - The Baring Foundation

 - The John Paul Getty Jnr Charitable Foundation